tarantool/doc/sphinx/book/administration.rst

 new WAL files as
 changes occur, so that only the new files need to be copied.

-Note re storage engines: vinyl databases require additional steps.
+Note re storage engine: vinyl databases require additional steps.

 =====================================================================
        Upgrades